 Further, you will have to inform the company of the exact manufacturing brand and model number for them to determine the size and weight.
 Alternatively, you will have to make a clear path when they arrive whether it is moving the safe to a new home or upstairs.

 The reason for this is that a safe does not provide you with handholds and needs special equipment such as a dolly to move it.
 Next, you need to consider if there are laws with transporting your weapons if residing in a different state.
 You should not have problems with the Gun Safe Regulations.
+You might also be interested in my other post on the Best Rifle Cases.

 If you do have a couple of firearms, you can keep it in the padded compartment within the gun safe.
 Make sure the clips removed and store the ammo separately.
 The best solutions to move it empty as it makes the safe lighter.
 Using a professional service is costly and best to get different estimates from various companies.